AckerlyXu/heima/articles/iot-hub/iot-hub-csharp-csharp-file-upload.md

 # Upload files from your simulated device to the cloud with IoT Hub
 ## Introduction
 Azure IoT Hub is a fully managed service that enables reliable and secure bi-directional communications between millions of devices and a solution back end.
 The ([Get started with IoT Hub] and [Send Cloud-to-Device messages with IoT Hub]) tutorials show the basic device-to-cloud and cloud-to-device messaging functionality of IoT Hub.
 The [Process Device-to-Cloud messages] tutorial describes a way to reliably store device-to-cloud messages in Azure blob storage.
 However, in some scenarios you cannot easily map the data your devices send into the relatively small device-to-cloud messages that IoT Hub accepts.
 For example, large files that contain images, videos, vibration data sampled at high frequency, or some form of preprocessed data.
-These files are typically batch processed in the cloud using tools such as [Azure Data Factory] or the [Hadoop] stack.
+These files are typically batch processed in the cloud using tools such as the [Hadoop] stack.
 When file uploads from a device are preferred to sending events, you can still use IoT Hub security and reliability functionality.

 This tutorial builds on the code in the [Send Cloud-to-Device messages with IoT Hub] tutorial to show you how to use the file upload capabilities of IoT Hub.
 It shows you how to: